 The amount of compensation you may receive for your loss depends on your state of residence.
 In Florida, the cap for compensation is $1 million for medical and $1.5 million for non-medical cases.
 Other sanctions that would prevent repeated reckless behavior are not limited.

 A wrongful death lawsuit in Florida can often be filed by one personal representative acting on behalf all eligible family members directly affected by the deceased’s passing.
 Florida Statutes section 678.18 describes the judicial procedure of a wrongful death lawsuit.
-A wrongful death claim in Florida has to be filed within 4 years in order to gain proper compensation.
+A wrongful death claim in Florida has to be filed within two years in order to gain proper compensation.

 The following requirements must be met when filing a wrongful death lawsuit: